 To get up and running with your deployment quickly:

-- From the Elastic Cloud Console, click Create deployment.
+- From the Elasticsearch Service Console, click Create deployment.

 - Pick your Elastic Stack version and give your deployment a name.

 Pick a cloud platform where we host your deployment.
 We support:

 Which platform you pick is personal preference.
 Elasticsearch Service handles all hosting details for you, no additional cloud accounts required.